SphereStacking/SilentCast/docs/index.md

 features:
   - icon: 🎯
     title: Global Hotkeys
-    details: System-wide keyboard shortcuts that work in any application.
+    details: System-wide spells that work in any application.
 No need to focus a specific window.
-    link: /guide/shortcuts
+    link: /guide/spells
-    linkText: Learn about shortcuts
+    linkText: Learn about spells

   - icon: ⚡
     title: Fast and Lightweight